slbailey/Retrovue/docs/components/importers.md

 ---

-_This guide provides comprehensive information for implementing and using importers in Retrovue.
+_This guide provides comprehensive information for implementing and using importers in RetroVue.
 For more examples, see the source code in `src/retrovue/adapters/importers/`._